You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 What is Lipitor?

-Lipitor is a statin medication used to treat high cholesterol levels by reducing the production of low-density lipoprotein (LDL) cholesterol in the liver.
-It is one of the most widely prescribed medications in the world, with over 30 million prescriptions filled annually in the United States alone.
+Lipitor is a statin medication used to treat high cholesterol levels by inhibiting the production of cholesterol in the liver.
+It is one of the most widely prescribed medications in the world, with over 100 million prescriptions filled annually in the United States alone.

 What is Warfarin?

-Warfarin is an anticoagulant medication used to prevent blood clots from forming in the body.
-It is commonly prescribed to patients with atrial fibrillation, deep vein thrombosis, and pulmonary embolism.
-Warfarin works by inhibiting the production of vitamin K-dependent clotting factors in the liver, thereby reducing the risk of blood clots.
+Warfarin is an anticoagulant medication used to prevent blood clots and strokes in patients with atrial fibrillation, deep vein thrombosis, and pulmonary embolism.
+It works by inhibiting the production of vitamin K-dependent clotting factors in the liver.

 Expert Insights